tsenapathi/NetworkDynamics.jl/docs_src/src/Functions_and_Constructors.md

 ## Constructor

-The central constructor of this package is network_dynamics, this function demands an array of VertexFunction and EdgeFunction as well as a graph (see LightGraphs), and returns an ODEFunction which one can easily solve via the tools given in DifferentialEquations.jl.
+The central constructor of this package is network_dynamics(), this function demands an array of VertexFunction and EdgeFunction as well as a graph (see LightGraphs), and returns an ODEFunction which one can easily solve via the tools given in DifferentialEquations.jl.
 One calls it via:

 ```@docs
 network_dynamics(Array{VertexFunction}, Array{EdgeFunction}, graph)